Indian diaspora: Caribbean

-Indo-Caribbeans are the largest ethnic group in Guyana, Suriname, and Trinidad and Tobago.
+Indo-Caribbean people are the largest ethnic group in Guyana, Suriname, and Trinidad and Tobago.
 They are the second largest group in Jamaica, Saint Vincent and the Grenadines and other countries.
 There are small populations of them in Bahamas, Barbados, Belize, French Guiana, Grenada, Panama, Guatemala, St. Lucia, Haiti, Martinique, Guadeloupe, and the Netherlands Antilles.

 Europe

 Netherlands and Suriname

 There are around 120,000 people of Indian origin in the Netherlands, 90% of whom migrated from the former Dutch colony of Suriname, where their forefathers were brought as workers to farm and tend to crops in the former Dutch colonies.

 Indo-Surinamese are nationals of Suriname of Indian or other South Asian ancestry.
 After the Dutch government signed a treaty with the United Kingdom on the recruitment of contract workers, Indians began migrating to Suriname in 1873 from what was then British India as indentured labourers, many from the modern-day Indian states of Uttar Pradesh, Bihar and the surrounding regions.
 Just before and just after the independence of Suriname on 25 November 1975 many Indo-Surinamese emigrated to the Netherlands.

 During the heyday of British rule in India, many people from India were sent to other British colonies for work.
 In the Dutch colony of Suriname, the Dutch were allowed by the British Raj to recruit labourers in certain parts of the North-Indian United Provinces.
 Today, Europe's largest Hindu temple is currently situated in The Hague.